Fallturm Bremen

 Fallturm Bremen is a drop tower at the Center of Applied Space Technology and Microgravity at the University of Bremen in Bremen.
 It was built between 1988 and 1990, and includes a 122-metre-high drop tube (actual drop distance is 110 m), in which for 4.74 seconds (with release of the drop capsule), or for over 9 seconds (with the use of a catapult, installed in 2004) weightlessness can be produced.
 The entire tower, formed out of a reinforced concrete shank, is 146 metres high.

 The 122-metre drop tube is free-standing within the concrete shell, in order to prevent the transmission of wind-induced vibrations, which could otherwise result in the airtight drop capsule hitting the walls.
 The drop tube is pumped down prior to every free-fall experiment to about 10 Pa (~ 1/10 000 atmosphere).
 Evacuation takes about 1.5 hours.

+In 2021, German and French scientists at the drop tube managed to produce and record the lowest temperature ever measured.
+Using quantum gas, they managed to achieve 38 trillionths of a degree above absolute zero.